 3. Clones Made of CRISPR-modified Monkeys

-In January 2019, Lead Chinese scientist Hung Chung Chang and his team have used CRISPR gene-editing and cloning to create monkeys that show some symptoms of the depression and schizophrenia.
+In January 2019, Lead Chinese scientist Hung Chung Chang and his team had used CRISPR gene-editing and cloning to create monkeys that show some symptoms of depression and schizophrenia.
 Monkeys’ genomes were first edited using CRISPR-Cas9 to demonstrate sleep disorder symptoms by knocking out BAML1, an important circadian regulatory gene.
 The researchers edited multiple fertilized monkey embryos to recapitulate circadian sleep disorders.
 Then the scientists picked the monkey with “correct gene editing and most severe disease phenotypes” for cloning, according to Qiang Sun, one of the papers’ authors and director of the Nonhuman Primate Research Facility at the Chinese Academy of Science’s Institute of Neuroscience in Shanghai, in a statement.